- Jean Monnet Centre of Excellence

 Dissemination

-International Policy Workshop “Europe and the changing geoeconomics of North Africa” Citizen Jury Newsletter Podcast series EU-IOSAC publishes a series of IOSAC podcasts on “How to shape Inclusive Trade with neighboring Mediterranean countries.”
-A podcast will be produced for each year of the project with scholars from EU-IOSAC and its external partners, in particular Roma Tre University, Confindustria and the LUISS Mediterranean Platform.
-Assets and Liabilities of a possible EU Strategic Autonomy is a recording of the keynote speech given by Professor Romano Prodi at the European Industrial Policy in the New Global Context Conference.
-Digitalization, climate change and justice is a recording of a presentation by Professor Elena Verdolini held in Luiss on January 28, 2024, which is accompanied by the following slides.
-EU-ISOAC Website |
+International Policy Workshop “Europe and the changing geoeconomics of North Africa” Citizen Jury Newsletter Podcast series EU-IOSAC has recorded a series of IOSAC podcasts (a podcast for each year of the project) with the collaboration of scholars from EU-IOSAC and its external partners, in particular Roma Tre University, Confindustria and the LUISS Mediterranean Platform.
+Assets and Liabilities of a possible EU Strategic Autonomy (a recording of the keynote speech given by Professor Romano Prodi at the European Industrial Policy in the New Global Context Conference).
+Digitalization, climate change and justice (a recording of a presentation by Professor Elena Verdolini held in Luiss on January 28, 2024, which is accompanied by the following slides).
+Mediterranean Connectivity: Europe’s New Bridge to Shared Prosperity (a recording of the participants of the Policy Workshop “Mediterranean Connectivity: Europe’s New Bridge to Shared Prosperity” organized at the Luiss Campus LUISS on March 2, 2026)

 Web archive